Skip to main content

 Statistics

-The statistics in the chart above are based on Eurostat's Non-national population by group of citizenship, 1 January 2022.
-An update from Eurostat is expected in March 2024.
+The statistics in the chart above are based on Eurostat's Non-national population by group of citizenship, 1 January 2023.
+The next Eurostat update is expected in March 2025.

 In 2022, according to the European Migration Network (EMN)’s 2022 country factsheet for Greece, there were also a total of 27 380 international protection applications (including asylum), compared to 28 355 in 2021, 40 560 in 2020 and 77 285 in 2019.
 The top three countries of origin of first-time applicants include Syria, Afghanistan and Palestine.
 In 2021, in addition, 51.4% of all first-time permits were issued for family reunification, 9.6% for work and 3% for study purposes.
 In terms of naturalisation, 9 433 TCNs received Greek citizenship in 2021, as opposed to 12 514 and 15 830 in 2020 and 2019, respectively.
 Other detailed statistical data is available in the EMN 2022 country factsheet for Greece, with insights into the age and gender of TCNs, the most common types of residence permits issued and international protection statistics.

-By the end of November 2023, Greece also counted a total of 26 675 non-EU citizens who had fled the war against Ukraine and were under temporary protection – see monthly updates of the numbers of temporary protection beneficiaries on Eurostat.
+By the end of March 2024, Greece also counted a total of 27 660 non-EU citizens who had fled the war against Ukraine and were under temporary protection – see monthly updates of the numbers of temporary protection beneficiaries on Eurostat.

-The recent OECD/EC Indicators of Immigrant Integration 2023: Settling In report provides further breakdowns of the composition of the migrant population and households in Greece, including in terms of immigration flows by legal category, concentration in densely populated areas, duration of stay and household composition.
+The OECD/EC Indicators of Immigrant Integration 2023: Settling In report provides further breakdowns of the composition of the migrant population and households in Greece, including in terms of immigration flows by legal category, concentration in densely populated areas, duration of stay and household composition.
 Finally, additional figures from the Ministry of Migration and Asylum from the summer of 2023 are also available in English and Greek.

 Integration strategy